epam/SciGlass/README.md

  ## Usage

 All operations are performed on a 32-bit operating system under Windows OS.
-1. Download the lates version of DB from releases folder: https://github.com/epam/SciGlass/releases
+1. Download the latest version of DB from releases folder: https://github.com/epam/SciGlass/releases
 ![general-view](docs/general/images/DB.png)

 2. Put select.mdb and property.mdb to folder “C:\BASES”.